-Most people ask me how solar panels work? in this post, I am going to explain step by step how solar panels work.
+Most people ask me how solar panels work.
+In this post, I will explain how solar panels work.

 Why solar panels are called Photovoltaic modules